Detail Reinforcement Diffusion Model: Augmentation Fine-Grained Visual Categorization in Few-Shot Conditions: Experiments

 \subsection{Datasets and Experimental Setup}

-Experiments are conducted on three widely used datasets. namely CUB-200-2011~\cite{wah2011caltech}, Stanford Dogs~\cite{khosla2011novel}, and Stanford Cars~\cite{krause20133d}.
+Experiments are conducted on three widely used datasets.
 All datasets provide fixed train and test splits.
 The details are summarized in Table~\ref{dataset}.
-For the CUB-200-2011 dataset, our data split is the same with~\cite{wertheimer2021few}.
-Regarding the Stanford Cars dataset, we adhere to the same data split with~\cite{li2019revisiting}.
-As for the Stanford Dogs dataset, it comprises 90 subclasses designated for training and validation, along with an additional 30 subclasses for testing.
+For the CUB dataset, our data split is the same with~\cite{wertheimer2021few}.
+Regarding the Cars dataset, we adhere to the same data split with~\cite{li2019revisiting}.
+As for the Dogs dataset, it comprises 90 subclasses designated for training and validation, along with an additional 30 subclasses for testing.
 To achieve effective spatial knowledge referencing, we employed the NABirds~\cite{van2015building}, Oxford-IIIT Pet~\cite{parkhi2012cats}, and CompCars~\cite{yang2015large} datasets as supplementary knowledge sources for the CUB, Dogs, and Cars datasets, respectively.

-We compared our method with several representative weakly few-shot FGVC methods.
-In the experiments, ResNet~\cite{he2016deep} is pre-trained on ImageNet as the backbones, and all the input images are cropped to $84\times84$.
+In the experiments, ResNet~\cite{he2016deep} is pre-trained on ImageNet as the backbone, and all the input images are cropped to $84\times84$.
 The model is trained with the stochastic gradient descent~(SGD) and momentum of 0.9 for all datasets.
 The initial learning rate of the main branch was set to 0.001 and 0.01 for the rest layers.
 Our implementation is based on PyTorch with an NVIDIA Geforce GTX 3090Ti GPU.
-For all experiments, we adopt the top-1 accuracy as the evaluation metric.
+In the N-way K-shot scenario, we carried out few-shot classification on 10,000 randomly sampled episodes, each containing 16 queries per class.
+We present the average classification accuracy along with 95\% confidence intervals, as in ~\cite{lee2022task}.